Work Capability Assessment

 You need to let the Medical Centre know ahead of time if you want an interpreter or same-gender approved healthcare professional.
 They will try to find one for you, although this may not always be possible in some areas.

-There are special rules if your doctor doesnt think youll live for more than six months.
+There are special rules if your doctor does not think you will live for more than six months.
 These rules make sure you get the most money you can.
 If this applies to you, please speak to a Jobcentre Plus adviser.

 Mental health conditions